 What Do Turtles Drink?

 Second, turtles are ectoderms which is a fancy way of saying they are cold-blooded.
-This means that just like other reptiles, they regulate their temperature using external means such as rocks warmed by the sun or a pool of cool water.
+This means that, like other reptiles, they regulate their temperature using external means such as rocks warmed by the sun or a pool of cool water.

 So in between strokes, your turtle will simply take a big swig.
-Turtles also use water to help consume their food so don’t be surprised if it drags dinner down to the water’s edge.
+Turtles also use water to help consume their food, so don’t be surprised if it drags dinner down to the water’s edge.

-If you keep your turtle in a tank, take care to change the water often.
+If you keep your aquatic turtle in a tank, take care to change the water often.
 Urine and fecal waste can soon turn potable water into a toxic mess.

 This is a brief summary of what turtles like to eat and drink.
-As you can see turtles have a wide selection of foods to choose from.
+As you can see, pet turtles have a wide selection of foods to choose from.